Walking in Westchester and More

 Croton Dam Road & Grace Lane, New Castle

 An 82 acre preserve with 2.5 miles of walking trails on Rte 134 in Ossining.
-Newly opened by the town of New Castle in April, 2008.
+Opened by the town of New Castle in April, 2008.
+Dogs allowed.

 Sylvan Glen Park Preserve

 Large park with several hiking trails through woods and around the old Mohegan Quarry.
 One of the Old Leatherman's caves is said to be found in the park.
-There is ample parking, and dogs are permitted on leash.
+There is a dog park area near the Morris Lane entrance.
+There is ample parking, and dogs are permitted on leash in the park, and off leash in the dog run area which is near the Morris Lane parking area.

-A paved path runs through the woods and along side the reservoir making it a good place for taking a stroll, walking the dog, or doing a little bird watching.
+A paved path runs through the woods and along the east side of the reservoir making it a good place for taking a stroll, walking the dog, or doing a little bird watching.
+More trails run through the woods on the north and west sides of the lake with a small parking area at the intersection of Country House Rd and Wilson Park Dr.

 Taxter Ridge Park Preserve